Despite Fatal Accidents, Train Safety Still Isn’t a Top Priority for Washington

 In the past two months, there have been four fatal accidents involving Amtrak trains.
-In December three people died as a train making its first trip on a track between Seattle and Portland.
+In December three people died on a train making its first trip on a track between Seattle and Portland.
 On January 14 a North Carolina couple died when their SUV was hit by a train.
 On January 31 a train carrying Republican members of Congress to their retreat in West Virginia hit a garbage truck, killing the driver.
 Then on February 4, two train operators were killed when a passenger train slammed into a parked freight train in South Carolina.

 Federal investigators are still looking into these incidents, which all appear to have different causes.
 But the string of fatalities has brought new attention to the failure of D.C. lawmakers to prioritize train safety, even when the lawmakers themselves are involved in a crash.

-Congress hasn’t ignored the issue entirely, but so far it’s failed to make its own train safety requirements a reality.
+Congress hasn’t ignored the issue entirely, but so far it’s failed to make its own train-safety requirements a reality.
 In 2008, a California train crash that killed 25 people led to the passage of law requiring that positive train control (PTC) be installed on all tracks that carry passenger trains.
 PTC uses GPS and other sensors to track trains’ movements, and can automatically bring trains to a halt if they’re headed for a derailment or collision.
 The National Transportation Safety Board has been recommending PTC for decades, and according to its analysis, the technology could have prevented 298 deaths and 6,763 injures due to train crashes between 1969 and May 2015.
 Experts say PTC could have stopped the recent accidents in Washington State and South Carolina, too.

 The 2008 law said PTC must be in place on most major rail lines by 2015.
 However, when the time came several railroads, including Amtrak, said they couldn’t make the deadline and threatened to “suspend commuter service and sharply curtail freight shipments.”
 In October 2015, Congress tucked an extension into a larger highway bill, avoiding a debilitating rail shutdown.
-Now the railroads have until December 31, 2018 – and if lines meet certain milestones they can request a two-year extension beyond that to make their system fully functional.
-As of September, PTC was installed on only 24 percent of the nation’s passenger route miles and 45 percent of freight route miles.
+Now the railroads have until December 31, 2018 — and if lines meet certain milestones they can request a two-year extension beyond that to make their system fully functional.
+As of September, PTC was installed on only 24 percent of the nation’s passenger-route miles and 45 percent of freight-route miles.

-There’s been plenty of finger pointing about why PTC isn’t in place across the board.
+There’s been plenty of finger-pointing about why PTC isn’t in place across the board.
 Railroads continued spending money on other priorities, and even opened new lines without PTC.
 For example, the system won’t be implemented on the new Seattle-Portland track until next spring.

-Some train safety advocates say railroads didn’t plan or spend wisely, then deployed lobbyists to urge Congress to push the deadlines.
-The New York Times reports that two Republicans behind the extension, Representative Bill Schuster and Senator Roy Blunt, were the top two recipients of campaign contributions from the railroad industry in 2016.
+Some train-safety advocates say railroads didn’t plan or spend wisely, then deployed lobbyists to urge Congress to push the deadlines.
+The New York Times reports that two Republicans behind the extension, Representative Bill Shuster and Senator Roy Blunt, were the top two recipients of campaign contributions from the railroad industry in 2016.

 Democratic Senator Richard Blumenthal of Connecticut, who sits on the Senate Committee on Commerce, Science and Transportation, called the delays “scandalously irresponsible.”